Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

 430. ### What is Material-UI, and what is its purpose in React development?
      Material-UI is a React component library that implements Google's Material Design guidelines.
 It offers pre-designed and customizable UI components, making it easier to build visually appealing and user-friendly interfaces.
 With Material-UI, developers can focus on functionality while simplifying the process of styling and creating responsive layouts.

+# Day 87

+431. ### What is render hijacking in react?
+     Render hijacking is a technique in React that allows you to control what a component outputs from another component.
+You do this by wrapping the component in a Higher-Order Component (HOC).
+By wrapping the component, you can inject additional props or make other changes, which can cause the component to render differently.

+432. ### What are Keyed Fragments?
+     Keyed fragments in React group multiple elements without a wrapper element, improving performance.
+By assigning a unique key to each child element, efficient reordering and updating are ensured during rendering.
+The general use case is mapping a collection to an array of fragment

+433. ### What is suspense component?
+     If the module containing the dynamic import is not yet loaded by the time parent component renders, you must show some fallback content while you’re waiting for it to load using a loading indicator.
+This can be done using Suspense component.

+434. ### Is it possible to use react without JSX?
+     Yes, it's possible to use React without JSX.
+JSX is a syntax extension for JavaScript used to write HTML-like code in React.
+However, you can still create React elements using the `createElement` function provided by React, which takes the element type, props, and children as arguments.
+     ```
+     const MyComponent = () => {
+     return React.createElement("div", { className: "my-class" }, "Hello, World!");
+     };
+     ```

+435. ### Why does strict mode render twice in React?
+     Strict mode in React renders components twice to provide additional checks and useful warnings.
+It acts as a safeguard that catches possible issues in your code.
+By rendering twice, React can detect and alert you about problems like unintended side effects or outdated practices.
+This way, you can fix those issues before they cause any trouble in your application, making it more reliable and sturdy.